bluebanquise/bluebanquise/roles/core/ssh_master/readme.rst

 Instructions
 ^^^^^^^^^^^^

-This role will generate a Configuration file in */root/.ssh/config*.
+This role will generate a configuration file in */root/.ssh/config*.

 This file will contains all hosts of the Ansible inventory (or all hosts of the current iceberg if using icebergs mode), with the following parameters:

 .. code-block:: text

   Host freya
-      StrictHostKeyChecking no
-      UserKnownHostsFile=/dev/null
       Hostname %h-ice1-1

-This ensure no issues when redeploying an hosts.

-Also, note that for this example host, **freya**, the target hostname for ssh is %h-ice1-1, which means **freya-ice1-1**.
+Note that for this example host, **freya**, the target hostname for ssh is
+%h-ice1-1, which translates to **freya-ice1-1**.
 This can be seen when invoking ssh with verbosity:

 .. code-block:: text